arsdragonfly/IdrisScreepsArena/README.md

 Screeps Arena AI using [Idris 2](https://github.com/idris-lang/Idris2).

-Use [inigo](https://github.com/idris-community/inigo) to set up the project.
+This project depends on JS module from [idris2-dom](https://github.com/stefan-hoeck/idris2-dom).

 Use `build.sh` to build the final JS module.